Collective behavior of independent scaled Brownian particles with renewal resetting: Introduction

 Here are the main results of this work.
-Employing the known steady-state position distribution of a \emph{single} particle undergoing sBm with renewal resetting \cite{Bodrova2019}, we determine the full statistics of the system's radius $\ell$ and of the center of mass (COM).
-We show that the typical fluctuations of the system radius, defined as the maximum distance of a particle from the origin, fall within the Gumbel universality class for all $H>0$.
-In contrast, the large deviations of the COM behaves very differently for $H<1/2$ and $H>1/2$.
-Remarkably, for $H>1/2$ the COM large-deviation statistics exhibit anomalous scaling behavior and a singularity (a jump in the first derivative) in the associated large deviation function.
-These features are caused by a ``big-jump'' mechanism, where a single particle wanders far from the rest of the particles and dominates the statistics.
+Employing the known steady-state position distribution of a \emph{single} particle undergoing sBm with renewal resetting \cite{Bodrova2019}, we determine the full statistics of the system radius $\ell$ (defined as the maximum distance of a particle from the origin), and of the COM.
+We show that the typical fluctuations of $\ell$ fall within the Gumbel universality class for all $H>0$.
+In contrast, the large deviations of the COM behave very differently for $H<1/2$ and $H>1/2$.
+Remarkably, for $H>1/2$ the COM large-deviation statistics exhibit anomalous scaling behavior and a singularity (a jump in the first derivative) in the associated large deviation function in the limit of $N\to \infty$.
+These features are caused by a ``big-jump'' mechanism (see e.g., Ref. \cite{Barkai2}), where a single particle wanders far from the rest of the particles and dominates the statistics.
+Finally, all our analytical results, obtained for the sBm under renewal resetting, also apply to the fractional Brownian motion \cite{mandelbrot1968fractional} under renewal resetting, as we explain in the following.

-Here is a plan of the remainder of the paper.
-In Sec. \ref{sec:microscopic_model} we define the microscopic dynamics of the model.
-In Secs. \ref{sec:full_statistics} and \ref{sec:COM} we determine the complete statistics of the radius and of the COM of the system.
-Finally, in Sec.~\ref{discussion} we summarize our results and discuss a promising direction for future work.
+The remainder of the paper is structured as follows.
+In Sec. \ref{sec:microscopic_model} we recall the definition of the sBm.
+In Secs. \ref{sec:full_statistics} and \ref{sec:COM} we determine the complete statistics of the radius and of the COM of the system, respectively.
+Finally, in Sec.~\ref{discussion} we summarize our results and discuss some promising directions for future work.
 Throughout the paper we compare our results with Monte-Carlo simulations.